 Prepare for disruptions to the mental health system (including availability of psychotropic medications) due to climate change-related weather emergencies and disasters.

-Provide decision makers with a better understanding of where and how to invest in medical and public health infrastructure and resources.
+Provide decision makers —be they in public health, healthcare systems, emergency response, the medical insurance industry, or local or state government—with a better understanding of where and how to invest in medical and public health infrastructure and resources.

 Develop training programs for clinicians and health care professionals on the health effects of climate change.